aether-os-studio/naos/README.md

 ## Running aether-os

-Running `make run` will build the kernel and a bootable image and a rootfs image, and then run it using `qemu` (if installed).
+Running `make prepare` and `make run` will build the kernel and a bootable image and a rootfs image, and then run it using `qemu` (if installed).